uamv/common-links/readme.txt

 Tags: link, modal, post, editor, external, outbound Requires at least: 3.7
 Tested up to: 4.7.1
-Stable tag: 0.1
+Stable tag: 1.0
 License: GPLv2 or later

 Adds custom links to the link query

 == Description ==

-The Usual Links allows you to add those regularly used links to the search results when linking text content of your post.
-Once you start, you'll never go back.
+Common Links allows you to add regularly used links to the search results when linking text content of your post.

+Add your common links from the *Tools* menu.
+Then, when linking content, begin typing the link title or URL to pull up and insert the link.

+*Note: Entering `.` when querying links will not return results.
+Use spaces instead to match URLs.*

 == Installation ==

-1. Upload the `usual-links` directory to `/wp-content/plugins/`
+1. Upload the `common-links` directory to `/wp-content/plugins/`
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==